Oral Health

 • Applying a moist gauze pad on gums

-These products can be dangerous because they can cause methemoglobinemia.
-It’s a potentially fatal condition where the red blood cells’ capacity to carry oxygen is significantly reduced.
+You should also avoid products like benzocaine or lidocaine.
+These products can cause methemoglobinemia, which is a potentially fatal condition in which the red blood cell’s ability to carry oxygen is significantly reduced.

 When to Visit a Pediatric Dentist

-Parents should bring their baby to a pediatric dentist once they see the first tooth erupt but no later than the baby's first birthday.
-A dentist can make sure the teething process runs smoothly and that the baby’s teeth are healthy.
+You should see a pediatric dentist once you see your child’s first tooth, but not later than the baby’s first birthday.
+A dentist can make sure the teething process goes smoothly and that they have healthy teeth.

 6 Sources Cited